ianreidlangevin/craftcms-icon-librairies/README.md

 Easily integrate various SVG icon libraries with Craft CMS's native SVG function.

-## Available Icon Libraries

-- **Phosphor**

-More icon libraries will be added in the future.
-Stay tuned for updates!

 ## Requirements

 This plugin requires Craft CMS 4.x or later